danielcarrijo/react-website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is a simple front page, and you can see the [demo](https://frozen-journey-99368.herokuapp.com/) here.
+I'm going to use this front page to connect with a laravel project that will be developed in the future

 ## Available Scripts